 About Lois Winston: USA Today bestselling and award-winning author Lois Winston writes mystery, romance, romantic suspense, chick lit, women’s fiction, children’s chapter books, and nonfiction under her own name and her Emma Carlyle pen name.
 Kirkus Reviews dubbed her critically acclaimed Anastasia Pollack Crafting Mystery series, “North Jersey’s more mature answer to Stephanie Plum.”
 In addition, Lois is an award-winning craft and needlework designer who often draws much of her source material for both her characters and plots from her experiences in the crafts industry.
 Visit Lois/Emma at www.loiswinston.com and Anastasia at the Killer Crafts & Crafty Killers blog, www.anastasiapollack.blogspot.com.
 Follow everyone on Pinterest at www.pinterest.com/anasleuth and on Twitter at https://twitter.com/Anasleuth.
 Sign up for her newsletter at https://app.mailerlite.com/webforms/landing/z1z1u5.

 Brown Bag Discussion

-Following our monthly Featured Speaker presentation we are bringing back Brown Bag discussion workshops.
+Following our monthly Featured Speaker presentation we will have Brown Bag discussion workshops.
 On alternating month we will discuss topics related to craft, technology for writers, social media, the state of the publishing world, and/or critique sessions where writers can get input on their works in progress.
 For critique sessions, please bring five (5) copies of the work you wish to be critiqued.